historic-trails/website/sites/watrous-la-junta.md

 caption=" A map outlining the John Scolly land grant.
 Hand-drawn by Harry C. Myers, 1989 Fort Union superintendent. " image-url="john-scolly.jpg" source-url="https://digitalrepository.unm.edu/wagon_tracks/vol3/iss3/"%}
-On March 27, 1843, James Giddings, along with nine other SPanish men, composed a petition to the New Mexican governor [Manuel Armijo](http://newmexicohistory.org/2014/01/16/manuel-armijo/), asking for the rights to ten leagues of La Junta and the valley surrounding it.
-In the petition, Giddings described the La Junta area in great detail, noting its rich soil.
+On March 27, 1843, a group of hopeful Spanish colonists composed a petition to the New Mexican governor [Manuel Armijo](http://newmexicohistory.org/2014/01/16/manuel-armijo/), asking for the rights to ten leagues (about thirty-five miles) of La Junta and the valley surrounding it.
+In the petition, the author described the La Junta area in great detail, noting its rich soil.
 He and the men planned to use the area for planting crops, raising sheep, and building mills.
 They hoped to create a town with “a population composed of laborious and enterprising men"[^Stanley5].
 The process of obtaining this land proved difficult, however.
-Though Armijo approved the petition, gratning them nearly two year's time to begin cultivating, the original petitioners did not recieve complete ownership of the land until three years later, in May, 1846.
+Though Armijo approved the petition, granting them nearly two year's time to begin cultivating, the original petitioners did not recieve complete ownership of the land until three years later, in May, 1846.
 These land grantees did not recieve a particularily warm welcome from the indigenous tribes of the area.
 Theft of livestock and other goods became commonplace.
 Many of the original petitioners shied away due to repeated theft.
-The John Scolly Grant was left to just a few men: John Scolly, William T. Smith, Alexander Barclay, and, later, Samuel Watrous [^Stanley6].
+The land of the John Scolly Grant was purchased many more times, and two of the most notable buyers include Alexander Barclay and Samuel Watrous [^Stanley6].

 ## “An abode for men and animals”[^Kosmider25]:Barclay’s Fort